Fabiano1337/ReversiSandbox/README.md

-Sandbox for playing with Bots in the game Reversi
+May i present to you a sandbox for the game Othello(Reversi).

-Code needs to be rewritten to be readable
+Im sorry for anyone looking into this messy codebase 👍